Predator Free 2050 Limited is currently looking to activate seven large landscape projects from our initial expressions of interest process.

 - The necessary information should be distilled in to no more than 4-6 pages.
 Maps and images showing the scale of the landscape project should also be included.

-By submitting a response to this EoI the participant represents and agrees that he/she has been authorised by the participant/s to make this EoI on its/their behalf.
+By submitting an EoI the participant represents and agrees that he/she has been authorised by the participant/s to make this EoI on its/their behalf.

-Please e-mail any questions regarding the EOI to email@example.com
+Submissions are now CLOSED.
+Please e-mail any questions regarding the EOI process to email@example.com